Executive Director: Tom Harris, B. Eng., M. Eng. (Mech., thermofluids), Ottawa, Ontario; View a short excerpt of a public presentation by Mr. Harris.

 Special Assistant and Researcher: Mary-Jean Harris, B.Sc, M.Sc.
 (Physics), Ottawa, Ontario.
 Ms. Harris graduated with her Masters degree in Theoretical Physics from the Perimeter Institute in Waterloo in the Perimeter Scholars International Program.
 She is a business owner, teaching assistant and tutor in mathematics and physics, performer, and author of historical fantasy fiction (see, for example, here).

-Director: Jay Lehr, PhD, former Science Director of The Heartland Institute.
-Dr. Lehr is is an internationally renowned scientist, author and speaker who has testified before Congress on dozens of occasions on environmental issues and consulted with nearly every agency of the national government, as well as many foreign countries.
-He is a leading authority on groundwater hydrology.
+Senior Policy Advisor: Jay Lehr, PhD, former Science Director of The Heartland Institute.
+Dr. Lehr was an internationally renowned scientist, author and speaker who testified before Congress on dozens of occasions on environmental issues and consulted with nearly every agency of the national government, as well as many foreign countries.
+He was a leading authority on groundwater hydrology.

 Learn more about Dr. Lehr.